 Flexible and Rigid pavement roads are the most widely used worldwide to date.
-Have you ever wondered why some roads are made of asphalt while others are made of concrete?
+Have you ever wondered why some streets are made of asphalt while others are made of Concrete?

 Though they may look similar on the surface, the engineering secrets beneath them tell a very different story!

-By definition, Flexible pavement is a type of road that is made of multiple layers and distributes weight through asphalt (bituminous materials), whereas rigid pavement is a strong layer that distributes weight through concrete.
+By definition, Flexible pavement is a type of road made of multiple layers that distributes weight through asphalt (a bituminous material).
+In contrast, rigid pavement is a strong layer that distributes weight through concrete.

 Let’s dive into what makes Flexible and Rigid Pavement unique in road construction to date.